Skip to main content

 Single-Family Homes

 Private homes seldom share common walls, so foul smells from kitchens or bathrooms are less likely to travel from house to house.
-On the other hand, such smells are more likely to be the pungent, persistent odors that justify legal action.
+Conversely, such smells are more likely to be the pungent, persistent odors that justify legal action.

 Property owners have less ability to control their neighbors’ actions in private residences.
 What you do in your own home is your own business, up to a point.
 If you are a renter in your home, your lease may contain restrictions on what you can and cannot do.
 They may be less restrictive than in an apartment.